 Fungal-rich Compost Paired with Cover Cropping

 In a time of increasing weather variation new research points to increased drought resistance with the use of fungal enrichment.
 This article presents an overview of a 2018 farm scale study in Colorado.
 Given strong government mandates to replenish their aquifer the study notes the lack of soil regeneration success with traditional composts.
 It further explores the benefits of the Johnson-Su compost.

 Best practices in making and using a Johnson-Su bioreactor

 This is an important early document on how to build a Johnson-Su bioreactor.
 It contains useful tips and complete instructions.
 There is also a brief section on how to use the resulting inoculant at the end of the document.
 This section includes methods for pre-treating larger amounts of seed for use in a planter in larger scale application.

-When assembling your bioreactor we strongly also recommend viewing Scott’s video.
-His refinements to the technique greatly ease and speed production.
+When assembling your bioreactor we strongly recommend viewing Scott’s video.
+His refinements to the technique make the process easier and do speed production.
 If, in the creation of your bioreactor, you discover any additional techniques; please let us know.

 Kelvin wants to add: If you chop your leaves/material finer you appear to get faster composting (tho, not a lot faster).